harpreetbhalla27/FSTakeHomeChallenge/README.md

 Install Maven on the system if you want to run the tests from command line using maven

-  For Mac - brew install Maven
+  For Mac - `brew install Maven`

   For Windows - Plesae follow the steps provided here -> https://maven.apache.org/install.html

-Use the git commands to clone the project.
+Use git commands to clone the project.

-Run pom.xml file after downloading the project.
+After downloading the project, run pom.xml file.
 This will install all the Maven Dependencies required for this project.

 ```